mnaoumov/obsidian-file-explorer-reload/README.md

 ## Installation

 - The plugin is not available on [the official Community Plugins repository](https://obsidian.md/plugins) yet.
+  - The Obsidian team [decided](https://github.com/obsidianmd/obsidian-releases/pull/2783#issuecomment-1936153306) to not accept this plugin to the repository.
+  - If you want to bring Obsidian team's attention to the problem solved by this plugin, you can leave a comment in the [Official Obsidian forum].
 - [Beta releases](obsidian://brat?plugin=https://github.com/mnaoumov/obsidian-file-explorer-reload) can be installed via [BRAT](https://obsidian.md/plugins?id=obsidian42-brat).

 ## Debugging